-OMB Circular A-102 requires that financial records, supporting document, statistical records, and all other records pertinent to an award shall be retained for a period of three years from the date of submission, unless there is any litigation, claims, audits or other actions involving the records that has been started before the end of the three-year period in which the records shall be retained until all issues are resolved or the end of the three-year period, whichever is later.
+As stated in OMB Circular A-87 and 45 CFR 92.42, financial records, supporting documents, statistical records, and all other records pertinent to an award shall be retained for a period of three-years from the date of submission, unless there is litigation, claims, audits or other actions involving the records that have been started before the end of the three-year period in which the records shall be retained until all issues are resolved or the end of the three-year period, whichever is later.
+Also, 45 CFR 92.20 (6) requires that accounting records must be supported by such source documentation as cancelled checks, paid bills, payrolls, time attendance records, contracts, etc.

-The Department may have expended program funds for unallowable activities, which could result in disallowed costs by the federal awarding agency.
+It is possible that the Department expended federal funds for unallowable activities, which could result in disallowed costs by the awarding agency.

-As discussed in finding No.98-3, the Department's internal control procedures regarding the filing of documents are inadequate.
+As discussed in finding No. 99-3, the Department's internal control procedures regarding the filing and disposition of documents are inadequate.